warcrimesdocument/warcrimesdocument.github.io/_posts/2022-03-10-brainwashed-into-writing-a-mentally-ill-sounding-message-to-the-authorities.markdown

 ![Alt text for broken link](https://lh3.googleusercontent.com/pw/AM-JKLWnu7bJn-7m7zm6_DrvwA9WKT79lNx567lcMgYhWlmV_VPNZu4MZi87aA4SMAEecz7V74zLzT-5kfpjPkGK6Czi0Sd4gW8trEKuL_aeS6e0jZvbN_jsZdl2qHBe5Fg_xqf4MPYjCO1IJu0lK7V8g74=w1214-h890-no?authuser=0)

-Here's a translation of the email they managed to got me to write and send:
+Here's a translation of the email they brainwashed me to write and send:

 "Individuals are subjected to crimes by actors who are acting on behalf of other states.
 Individuals are poisoned, drugged and influenced by the actors in a systematic and planned approach.